Master of Science in Forensic Science

 - Assist in the implementation and development of workshops for the Forensic Science Training Institute as well as other professional activities associated with the Forensic Science Program.

-Assistantships are awarded on a semester basis and recipients are selected on a competitive basis by the Program Director in consultation with the faculty to whom graduate assistants will be assigned.
-The number of assistantships available in any given academic year and the stipend to be awarded to each graduate assistant is determined by the Program Director in consultation with the Dean of Graduate Studies and the Provost.
+Assistantships are awarded on a semester basis and recipients are selected on a competitive basis based on GPA by the Program Director in consultation with the faculty to whom graduate assistants will be assigned.
+The number of assistantships available in any given academic year and the stipend to be awarded to each graduate assistant is determined by the Program Director in consultation with the Dean of Adult and Graduate Education and the Provost.
 The decision of the Program Director in regard to award recipients is final and is not subject to appeal.